 The iPhone camera lets you set focus by tapping on the screen.
 But because the raindrops are small, it can be tricky to tap on a single droplet to get it in focus.

-So here’s the secret to getting perfectly focused raindrops:
+So here’s the key to getting perfectly focused raindrops:

 Zoom in by pinching outwards on the screen.
 As you zoom in, the magnification number at the bottom of the viewfinder will increase.